What are the chances of hyperhidrosis being cured on its own?

 Unlike mathematics and other precise disciplines of science, there are many variables in medicine and health conditions, including hyperhidrosis.
 There are some cases where people with hyperhidrosis have experienced the condition disappearing over time.
 However, while this can happen, the chances of this condition spontaneous disappearing in someone with severe hyperhidrosis is very rare.

 Patients with a family history of hyperhidrosis have an even lower chance of hyperhidrosis clearing up on its own.
 This stems from the fact that the hyperhidrosis gene is not a dominant gene, but a recessive one.
 To simplify the last statement it means that the manifestation of hyperhidrosis depends on two genes, one from the father and one from the mother.
 So the balance between these two genes that come from a different origin (father or mother) also depends on the rest of the genome.
 This is why we see this variability in the expression of the severity of hyperhidrosis.
 This is also why in some families with a genetic history of hyperhidrosis not everyone will inherit hyperhidrosis and with the same severity.

 In some cases, patients may experience a very severe manifestation of hyperhidrosis in their late teens to early twenties.
 However, the condition improved over time.
 This is an exception to the general rule.
 From time to time patients report hyperhidrosis after an accident, operation, or some sort of trauma in these cases, which are very rare, the condition is not genetically determined.
 Therefore, the typical rules of this condition do not apply to these types of patients.

-So far studies have not shown any evidence of transmission associated with sexual genes.
-Hyperhidrosis is almost equal in terms of distribution between men and women.
-Hyperhidrosis does not affect one sex more than the other although hyperhidrosis is typically more bothersome to women.
+Studies have not shown any evidence that this condition is associated with one gender’s genes over the other.
+Hyperhidrosis is almost equal in terms of distribution between men and women, and it does not affect one gender more than the other.
+However, hyperhidrosis is typically more bothersome to women rather than men.